 The Importance of Diverse Leadership

-They don’t see themselves as superior and they value every member of their team and everything they do is with the good of their customers AND employees in mind.
+They don’t see themselves as superior, and they value every member of their team and everything they do for the good of their customers and employees.

 Bare Escentuals’ Leslie Blodgett

-Thanks to their emphasis on the importance of relationships, they retain a high number of loyal (many even fanatical) customers who come back time and time again.
-Few cosmetic brands and stores are able to do that.
+Thanks to their emphasis on the importance of relationships, they retain many loyal (even fanatical) customers who return repeatedly.

-There are many women whose lives have been touched by their experiences with the boutiques, and that is worth more than millions of dollars in advertisements.
+There are many women whose lives have been touched by their experiences with the boutiques, and they are worth more than millions of dollars in advertisements.